a10networks/a10-terraform/oci/README.md

-Instructions to play with a10-terraform OCI module:
+Instructions to deploy vThunder on OCI:

 1.)
-Clone the repository from git hub: https://github.com/a10networks/a10-terraform.git
+Clone the repository from github location: https://github.com/a10networks/a10-terraform.git

 2.)
-Go to the oci directory in cloned repository and edit the tfvars file to configure all the appropriate parameters:
+In your cloned repository, go to the oci directory.
+Now edit the tfvars file to set values for all variables:
 example:
 <>/oci/main/existing_infra/util/terraform.tfvars

-3.)
-In the same "util" directory(containing .tfvars file) simply run the wrapper scripts to spin-up and tear-down OCI instance.

-a.)
-To spin-up the OCI instance, simply run the following wrapper: bash# ./a10-spin-oci-instance.sh
+3) To spin-up an OCI instance(s), run the below script:
+./a10-spin-oci-instance.sh

-b.)
-To tear-down the OCI instance, simply run the following wrapper: bash# ./a10-tear-down-oci-instance.sh
+4) To tear-down those OCI instance(s), run the below script:
+./a10-tear-down-oci-instance.sh